mikanikos/Fork-Accountability/docs/1-tendermint-overview.md

 ### Overview

-The consensus algorithm proceeds in rounds: in each round there is a validator that proposes a value (proposer) and all the validators then vote during the round on whether to accept the proposed value or move on to the next round (proposers are chosen according to their voting power).
+The consensus algorithm proceeds in rounds: in each round there is a validator that proposes a value (proposer) and all the validators then vote during the round on whether to accept the proposed value or move on to the next round.

 During a round, processes can exchange different types of messages: